-27. Violating University parking regulations or other misuse of a vehicle which violates the law or University policy;
+28. Violating University parking regulations or other misuse of a vehicle which violates the law or University policy;

-28. Refusing to respond to reasonable requests and directions from University or local government officials while in the performance of their duties;
+29. Refusing to respond to reasonable requests and directions from University or local government officials while in the performance of their duties, including but not limited to course directions provided orally or in writing by a faculty member;

-29. Abuse of the Student Code system, including but not limited to:
+30. Abuse of the Student Code system, including but not limited to: